Kshitiz-Mhto/xnap/README.md

 <h1 align="center">
-    Dsync
+    xnap
 </h1>

-**Dsync** is a CLI tool designed to simplify the management and synchronization of data between diverse systems, including databases, cloud storage, and local file systems.
-It addresses real-world challenges in data migration, automation, and backup by offering secure synchronization, data transformation, scheduling, and task management features.
+**xnap**  is a command-line interface (CLI) tool designed for easy and efficient management of databases and local file backups.
+It offers a suite of features for maintaining database integrity, performing regular backups, restoring databases and files, and logging all actions to ensure transparency and accountability.
+This tool is ideal for developers, system administrators, and IT professionals who need reliable backup and restore mechanisms with clear logging capabilities.

 ---

 ## Key Features

-### 1. Multi-Source Data Synchronization
-- **Database Sync**: Synchronize data between databases (e.g., MySQL ↔ MySQL).
-- **Local to Cloud**: Transfer data between local systems and cloud services effortlessly.

-### 2. Backup and Restore
+### 1. Backup and Restore
 - **Schema-Only or Data-only**: Create backups for databases with only data or only schema of tables inside database
 - **Scheduled Backups**: Create backups for databases and files on a schedule.

+### 2.Database Management
+  - Allows managing databases through simple CLI commands ie `CURD`.
+  - Supports connecting to multiple database types and systems.

 ### 3. Tracking and Logging
-- **Detailed Logs**: Monitor status and troubleshoot with comprehensive logs.
+- **Detailed Logs**: Monitor status and troubleshoot with comprehensive logs ie, includes timestamps, error messages, and additional context for troubleshooting.
 - **Retry Mechanisms**: Track and retry failed tasks automatically.
+- **Alert Mechanism**: Tracks both successful and failed backup and restore processes and sends email alert in case of failure to ensure immediate action can be taken.

 ---